spywhere/Javatar/README.md

 ### Javatar Builds
 Javatar use its own build system which based on default Sublime Text's JavaC build settings.

-**Important!** When build on a project or package, Javatar cannot show any compilation error (or may show only last run built) since it builds all your classes in order.
-More details about build system is on Build System.

 ### Javatar Calls
 Javatar Calls are use to insert class or package informations at cursor point.
 Javatar supports 4 types of informations to insert which are `Full Package Path`, `Current Package Path`, `Full Class Name` and `Class Name`.